jaspector

 Cave Spring City Hall: Monday through Friday, 8:00 AM to 4:30 PM

-Typical inspection sequence: No Cave Spring-issued inspection sequence found.
+Typical sequence: No Cave Spring-issued inspection sequence found.
 If project follows Rome-Floyd published 1 and 2 family workflow, sequence includes footing, underslab plumbing, slab, foundation, framing and rough-ins, utility service inspections, and finals

-Do I need a building permit in Cave Spring, GA?
+01 Do I need a building permit in Cave Spring, GA?

 New construction, demolition, additions, manufactured homes, remodels (per Rome-Floyd zoning-verification form routing).
 No Cave Spring-issued exempt-work or permit-trigger handout was found.

-How much does a building permit cost in Cave Spring, GA?
+02 How much does a building permit cost in Cave Spring, GA?

+Building permit fees in Cave Spring, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: No Cave Spring-specific formula posted; if routed through Rome-Floyd, uses valuation and square-foot-based formulas for building permits and separate flat or unit-based schedules for trade permits.

-How do I apply for a building permit in Cave Spring, GA?
+03 How do I apply for a building permit in Cave Spring, GA?

-1. Confirm the property is inside Cave Spring city limits through City Hall at 10 Georgia Avenue or by using official city contact information 2.
+To apply for a building permit in Cave Spring, GA, follow these steps: 1.
+Confirm the property is inside Cave Spring city limits through City Hall at 10 Georgia Avenue or by using official city contact information 2.
 Start with the official zoning-verification form used by the Rome-Floyd Planning Department, which includes 'City of Cave Spring (no zoning)' and directs new construction, demolition, additions, manufactured homes, and remodels to Building Inspection for required supporting documents 3.
 Gather the building-permit package using Rome-Floyd published checklists applicable to the project type (site plan, setback sketch, sediment barriers, construction entrance, septic or sewer documentation, building plans, contractor information, trade licenses or affidavits) 4.
 Submit the package through the contact route identified for the project (residential/MEP to jfranks@romega.us and sroberson@romega.us; commercial to jmartin@romega.us and mhebert@romega.us) 5.
 Wait for review and issuance.
 Zoning-verification form states if not completed same day, review will be completed within 24 to 48 hours.

-How long does it take to get a building permit in Cave Spring, GA?
+04 How long does it take to get a building permit in Cave Spring, GA?

-How do I schedule a building inspection in Cave Spring, GA?
+05 How do I schedule a building inspection in Cave Spring, GA?

-Other cities in Floyd County
+Other jurisdictions in Floyd County.

-View all Floyd County jurisdictions →
+All Floyd County jurisdictions →